konturio/hugo-bulma-blocks-theme/exampleSite/content/community/index.md

 {{< block
     title="Service Providers"
-    subtitle="If you use QGIS in a professional setting, there are over 60 companies worldwide offering professional support and development services." sub-block-side="left"
+    subtitle="If you use our software in a professional setting, there companies worldwide offering professional support and development services." sub-block-side="left"
     class="is-primary5"
 >}}{{< /block >}}